-With a reputation for working on a wide range of successful commercial building projects, David Salisbury was a natural choice to design a bespoke orangery to form part of the extensive redevelopment of Lanelay Hall.
+With a reputation for working on a wide range of successful commercial building projects, David Salisbury was a natural choice to design a bespoke orangery to form part of the extensive redevelopment of Lanelay Hall Hotel & Spa.

 A prestigious property with a long and distinguished history, Lanelay Hall has been completely re-modelled and is now a ‘unique venue to stay, eat and conference at in South Wales.’

-The project was such a success that the developers, James Edwards Developments, won a property conversion award, wining the Best Change of Use or Conversion title at the local Building Excellence Awards.
+The project was such a success that the developers, James Edwards Developments, won a property conversion award, winning the Best Change of Use or Conversion title at the local Building Excellence Awards.

 With twin sets of bi-fold doors, which can be opened right up, the new space connects the indoors with the outdoors.
 Guests are now able to move into the garden for a drink or light meal with ease and convenience.